 We can’t stress enough how durability is one of the most important factors you should be looking for in a watch.
 Waves can take a toll on both the surfer and his equipment.
 Not to mention, there are other factors you should consider like the probability of encountering rocks, sand, and salt in water while surfing.

 If you’re looking for a surf watch, look for the one with the best durability and invest in it.
 Durable sports watches that come to mind include Casio G-Shock and Seiko Prospex.
 Hard-wearing materials, shatterproof crystal, and shockproofing all play huge parts in making your surf watch a reliable one.

 But it’s not only the watch head you should be considering.
 Take a close look at the strap or bracelet material as well.
-Most surfers prefer rubber straps while others take great caution while wearing fabric straps.
+Most surfers prefer rubber straps, while others take great caution when wearing fabric straps.

 Some surfers prefer watches that can provide certain data relative to the sport.
 These data include real-time and pre-programmed tide graphs, moon phases, as well as wind speeds.
 This information, while not as useful to everyone else, can be of great help to surfers in order to be safer before and during a surf.

 Other data like top speeds, wave counts, and distance travelled also help to improve a surfer’s performance.
 If you’re looking for performance improvement, it’s best to opt for a timepiece that can help you track these data in real-time and over time.